motorcycle 101 guides

 If you are pulled over for not wearing a helmet, you can potentially be fined up to $250.
 You can rack up additional charges if you were not wearing a helmet while breaking another traffic law.
 Your vehicle can even be impounded if you are not careful.

-The kind of helmet you are looking for has heavy padding and lining which will protect you from severe damage to your skull, cuts and lacerations, and hurting your face.
+The kind of helmet you are looking for has heavy padding and lining which will protect you from severe damage to your skull, cuts, and lacerations, and hurting your face.
 Since most accidents occur when you are moving at or less than 30 mph, your helmet has a 69% chance to prevent almost all significant injuries.

-3. License Laws
+4. License Laws

 The exam to get a license includes testing your vision, evaluating your riding skills, and checking your knowledge of the rules of the road.
 If the applicant is still under the age of 21, there is an additional exam to complete: the California Motorcyclist Safety Program training course created by the California Highway Patrol.

 There are two types of licenses that you should apply for to be able to ride a motorcycle: an M1 or M2 license.
-An M1 license allows you to operate any motorized two-wheeled vehicles.
+An M1 license allows you to operate any motorized two-wheeled vehicle.
 An M2 license allows you to ride a motorized bicycle, moped, or motorized scooter.

-4. Noise Restriction Laws
+5. Noise Restriction Laws

 To deal with the excess noise that comes out of the exhaust pipes, motorcycles are required to have a muffler attached.